marionettejs/backbone.marionette/docs/marionette.layoutview.md

 When you are finished with a layoutView, you can call the `destroy` method on it.
-This will ensure that all of the region managers within the layoutView are destroyd correctly, which in turn ensures all of the views shown within the regions are destroyd correctly.
+This will ensure that all of the region managers within the layoutView are destroyed correctly, which in turn ensures all of the views shown within the regions are destroyed correctly.

 If you are showing a layoutView within a parent region manager, replacing the layoutView with another view or another layoutView will destroy the current